VALLENDAR: WHU, Otto Beisheim School of Management

 - Transfer students and spring admits, please contact OISP for eligibility

-- This program is first come-first serve basis.
+- This program fills on a first come, first-served basis.

-- Current CV - upload to online WHU application
+- Current resume - upload to online WHU application

-- Passport sized photo in jpeg-format - upload to online WHU application
+- 1 passport sized photo in jpeg-format - upload to online WHU application

 - Photocopy of Passport ID page (given to OISP and uploaded to the WHU application)